 Tangible fixed assets are stated at cost, net of depreciation and any provision for impairment.
+In accordance with Ofgem guidance for gas transportation licensees, costs include an element of capitalised overheads which are, as far as reasonably practicable, allocated in accordance with the activities which lead to the generation of the assets.
+These costs are directly attributable to the associated assets.
 Depreciation is provided on all tangible fixed assets, other than freehold land, at rates calculated to write off the cost or valuation, less estimated residual value, of each asset on a straight-line basis over its expected useful life, as follows:

-Freehold buildings:

-Up to 50 years
+Freehold buildings: Up to 50 years

-Leasehold land and buildings:

-Over the shorter of lease term and 50 years
+Leasehold land and buildings: Over the shorter of lease term and 50 years